braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/overview/shopify_catalogs.md

 # Shopify catalogs

 > Shopify catalogs allow you to import your products from your Shopify store into a Braze [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs), making it easier and automated to bring in product data for deeper personalization of your messages.

-This Shopify catalog will update in near real-time as you make edits and changes to the products in your Shopify store.
+Shopify catalogs will update in near real-time as you make edits and changes to the products in your Shopify store.
 You can enrich your abandoned cart, order confirmation, and more with the most up-to-date product details and information.

 ## Setting up Shopify catalog sync